gajus/contents/.gitdown/usage.md

 // If you are using ./dist/ version, then Contents is available under "gajus" global property, i.e.
 // Contents = gajus.Contents;

+// This example generates a table of contents for all of the headings in the document.
-contents = Contents();
+// Table of contents is an ordered list element. contents = Contents();

 // Append the generated list element (table of contents) to the container.